mlpc-ucsd/MaskCLIP/README.md

 ### Testing MaskCLIP on ADE20K dataset

 You can test our model on ADE20K dataset to get the results using the trained model.
 We also provide our trained model [here](https://drive.google.com/file/d/1fzf4y-l-BwhBkxambk_yS4yrCwHOKij7/view?usp=sharing).
-You need to change the path of `MODEL.WEIGHTS` in the yaml file.
+You need to change the path of `MODEL.WEIGHTS` in the yaml file or add to the line

 ```
-python train_net.py --num-gpus 1 --config-file configs/ade20k/maskformer2_R50_bs16_160k.yaml --eval-only
+python train_net.py --num-gpus 1 --config-file configs/ade20k/maskformer2_R50_bs16_160k.yaml --eval-only MODEL.WEIGHTS model_final.pth
 ```

 ## Citation